-- 13.1 All shooters taking part in a competition accept all the FITASC's rules and declare that they accept the present FITASC rules.
-They also agree to accept sanctions and any other consequences of breaking the rules, disobeying referees' orders and rejecting referees' rulings. - 13.2 For a first breach of an article of the rules, the referee or jury will issue a warning. - 13.3 In the event of a repeat offence, refusal to comply or an attempt to influence a referee, the jury may penalize a shooter as follows: - loss of one target; - loss of a round of twenty-five targets; - Expulsion from the competition. - 13.4 On referral by a referee, the jury may immediately expel from a competition any shooters who have lost self-control, been guilty of refusal to comply and/or attempted to influence a referee or deliberately fire at live animals. - 13.5 For any expulsion in accordance with Article 13.4, notification will be given to the shooter's home federation and the FITASC head office, which will keep a record of the expulsion for a period of five years. - 13.6 In the event of a second expulsion within a period of three years of the first expulsion, the offender may, exclusively by decision of the FITASC Management Committee, be definitively refused entry to any competition organized under the FITASC's auspices. - 13.7 Shooters expelled from a competition will not be reimbursed or receive any financial compensation under any circumstances.
+13.1 All shooters taking part in a competition accept all the Fitasc's rules and declare that they accept the present sporting rules.
+They also agree to accept sanctions and any other

+- consequences of breaking the rules, disobeying referees' orders and rejecting referees' rulings. - 13.2 For a first breach of an article of the rules, the referee or jury will issue a warning. - 13.3 In the event of a repeat offence, refusal to comply or an attempt to influence a referee, the jury may penalise a shooter as follows: - · loss of one target; - loss of a round of twenty-five targets; - · Expulsion from the competition. - 13.4 On referral by a referee, the jury may immediately expel from a competition any shooters who have lost their self-control or who have been guilty of refusal to comply and/or attempting to influence a referee or deliberately firing at live animals. - 13.5 Any expulsion in accordance with Article 13.4 is notified to the shooter's home federation and the Fitasc head office, which will keep a record of the expulsion for a period of five years. - 13.6 In the event of a second expulsion within a period of three years of the first expulsion, the offender may, exclusively by decision of the Fitasc Management Committee, be definitively refused entry to any competition organised under the Fitasc's auspices. - 13.7 Shooters expelled from a competition will not be reimbursed or receive any financial compensation under any circumstances